 Pacific Symphony Youth Wind Ensemble

-In 2016-17, PSYWE celebrated its 10th anniversary season, culminating in a tour to Austria and the Summa Cum Laude International Youth Music Festival in Vienna, where PSYWE took first prize in its category, with performances in the Golden Hall of the Musikverein, the MuTh Concert Hall, and Vienna’s legendary Konzerthaus.
+In 2016-17, PSYWE celebrated its 10th anniversary with a tour to Austria’s Summa Cum Laude International Youth Music Festival in Vienna, where PSYWE took first prize in its category, performing in the Golden Hall of the Musikverein, the MuTh Concert Hall, and Vienna’s legendary Konzerthaus.
+In 2025, PSYWE toured Costa Rica, collaborating with the National Institute of Music, working and performing with regional professional bands, and culminating in an enthusiastically received sold-out concert at the historic Teatro Nacional in the capital city of San José.

 ×